adaltas/node-nikita/src/core/download.coffee.md

 *   `headers` (array)
     Extra  header  to include in the request when sending HTTP to a server.
 *   `uid` (string | int)
-    UID of the destination.
+    UID of the target.
 If specified, mecano will chown after download
 *   `mode` (octal mode)
-    Permissions of the destination.
+    Permissions of the target.
 If specified, mecano will chmod after download
 *   `proxy` (string)
     Use the specified HTTP proxy.
 If the port number is not specified, it is assumed at port 1080.
 See curl(1) man page.